Submissions

 These types of articles (up to 6000 words) are intended to be methodological papers presenting the design, rationale and aims, as well as hypotheses and background data of, for example, a longitudinal/cohort study or an intervention study.
 This type of article sets the scene and could be referenced in forthcoming original research papers arising from the studies.

-These articles (up to 4000 words) will present the design, implementation and evaluation of educational initiatives to improve quality and outcome of basic and higher education as well as efforts to increase competence and performance of public health and healthcare service staff.
+These articles (up to 4000 words) will present the design, implementation and evaluation of educational initiatives, including the use of digital tools, to improve the quality and outcome of basic and higher medical education as well as efforts to increase competence and performance of public health and healthcare service staff.

 Capacity Building

-Capacity building articles (up to 4000 words) are published to document how research infrastructure, human resources and capacity, and research design/intervention dealing with major public health issues have been developed, particularly in low-and middle-income countries.
+Capacity-building articles (up to 4000 words) are published to document how research dealing with major public health issues has developed regarding infrastructure, human resources and capacity.
 These articles should reflect how partnerships and collaborations are established and built over time, and how research capacities can be built and sustained with reference to the Somali situation and similar fragile contexts.
-The contribution of these articles to capacity building should be through scientific discussion of the issues rather than simple reporting of activities.

 Reviews

-SHAJ welcomes literature reviews (up to 6000 words) as well as systematic reviews on health, prevention, diagnostics and services of public health importance.
-SHAJ considers literature reviews in the form of narrative reviews, syntheses, etc. The systematic review is defined by The Cochrane Collaboration as a review that has a clearly formulated research question, uses explicit systematic methods to identify, select and critically appraise relevant research, and synthesizes data from studies that are included in the review.
+SHAJ welcomes literature reviews (up to 6000 words) as well as systematic and scooping reviews on health, prevention, diagnostics and services of public health importance.
+SHAJ also considers literature reviews in the form of narrative reviews, syntheses, etc. The systematic review is defined by The Cochrane Collaboration as a review that has a clearly formulated research question, uses explicit systematic methods to identify, select and critically appraise relevant research, and synthesizes data from studies that are included in the review.
 Statistical methods in the form of a meta-analysis may complement a systematic review.
 When submitting a systematic review and/or a meta-analysis, authors are encouraged to complete the PRISMA checklist as supporting information.
-Opinions, and commentaries, as well as book reviews, may also be considered under the scope of reviews.

 Guidelines

 SHAJ publishes guidelines (up to 4000 words) of relevance for public health and health care services in Somalia and other fragile states.
-The guidelines need to be presented both in paper and digital format (the standard presentation mode should be for smart phone).
-SHAJ publishes only guidelines based on proper and rigid evaluation of scientific evidence and with clear information on conflicts of interests.
+Guidelines should be based on scientific evidence while accounting for possible conflicts of interest.

 Perspectives

-SHAJ will also welcome to publish reports and narratives (up to 4000 words) from programmes and activities of high public health relevance which may not fulfill the formal criteria for the above categories.
+SHAJ will also welcome the publication of reports and narratives (up to 4000 words) from programmes and activities of high public health relevance which may not fulfil the formal criteria for the above categories.

 Debates